moddie666/MangoUI/README.md

 #### What it does:
 - it reads the config file line by line and presents each relevant line in the GUI. (see: "Known Line Types" below)
-- lines identified as either option on/off or option=value are presented as lines with checkboxes and also textboxes where apropriate.
+- lines identified as either option or option=value are presented as lines with checkboxes and also textboxes where apropriate.
 - the checkbox adds/removes a "#" to enable/disable an option
 - the textbox sets an options value
-- comments are shown as test lines between GUI elements
+- comments are shown as text lines between GUI elements
 - empty lines are not shown

 ### Known Line types: